ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/conversion-preserving-custom-content.md

 }

 /**
- * Helper method that search for given view element in all children of model element.
+ * Helper method that searches for a given view element in all children of the model element.
  *
  * @param {module:engine/view/item~Item} viewElement
  * @param {String} viewElementName